awsdocs/amazon-glacier-developer-guide/doc_source/vault-lock-policy.md

 ## Example 1: Deny Deletion Permissions for Archives Less Than 365 Days Old<a name="vault-lock-policy-example-deny-delete-archive-age"></a>

 Suppose that you have a regulatory requirement to retain archives for up to one year before you can delete them\.
 You can enforce that requirement by implementing the following Vault Lock policy\.
 The policy denies the `glacier:DeleteArchive` action on the examplevault vault if the archive being deleted is less than one year old\.
-The policy uses the Amazon Glacier\-specific condition key `ArchiveAgeInDays` to enforce the one\-year retention requirement\.
+The policy uses the Glacier\-specific condition key `ArchiveAgeInDays` to enforce the one\-year retention requirement\.

 ```
  1. {